orestbida/cookieconsent/Readme.md

     // or asynchronous loading (recommended)
     <link rel="stylesheet" href="cookieconsent.css" media="print" onload="this.media='all'; this.onload=null;">
     ```
-    or alternatively you can configure the plugin to <a href="#autoload-css">automatically load the .css file.</a>
+    or alternatively you can configure the plugin to <a href="#user-content-autoload-css">automatically load the .css file.</a>

 3. run the plugin with your configuration parameters. **IMPORTANT**: you must provide at least the following parameters: `current_lang` and `languages`.
     <br>